 Education: High school diploma or GED required; bachelor’s degree preferred.

-Experience: 1 to 3 years office experience required, preferably in the capacity of an administrative assistant.
-Previous experience with Apple computers or IT support and in work environment is strongly preferred.
-Nonprofit experience a plus.
+Experience: 2 to 3 years office experience required, preferably in the capacity of an administrative assistant or office manager.
+Nonprofit experience is strongly preferred.
+Previous experience with Apple computers or IT support and in the work environment is a plus.

 Excellent communication skills, both written and verbal.
 A self-starter, with the ability to organize and maintain diverse information with attention to detail.
 Must be able to prioritize and manage projects from start to finish, demonstrating strong follow-through and appropriate confidentiality.
 Strong interpersonal skills required and a willingness to relate to many different types of people, understanding their needs and motivations while keeping the needs of the organization as the highest priority.
 An understanding of and commitment to the operating goals of Public Knowledge is essential.